meepingsnesroms/Mu/hwTestSuite/readme.md

 If you enable unsafe mode you will have to reboot to exit, this is because it will take over the whole OS including interrupts, reset vectors(force crashes may be required for some tests), I/O ports, RAM control and clock speed.

 In the hex viewer registers that are not safe to read will say "UNSAFE" instead of a hex value, the main unsafe reads are the uart registers.

+There is almost no memory, 4KB stack on some devices.